 If you are feeling drowsy or are uncoordinated, be careful that you do not fall over.
 Eleva, like other medicines in this class, may increase your risk of bone fracture.

-You should wait at least 14 days after stopping Eleva before starting a MAOI medicine, e.g. Aurorix, Nardil, Parnate, Eldepryl.
+You should wait at least 14 days after stopping Eleva before starting any other medicines for depression or obsessive illnesses from a MAOI group, e.g. Aurorix, Nardil, Parnate, Eldepryl.

 All of the above precautions are important even after you have stopped taking Eleva.